CLT for generalized patterned random matrices: a unified approach: Applications of Theorem

-Then it is easy to see that (see Figure \ref{fig:Toeplitz_Hankel_Colour} (b)) that
+Then it is easy to see that (see Figure \ref{fig:Toeplitz_Hankel_Colour}(b)) that

-Further, from Theorem \ref{thm:Lij_secondmoment} (i), it follows that the second moment of $\eta_p$ converges and therefore all conditions of Theorem \ref{thm:unified_moments_p_even} are satisfied.
-Now, applying Theorem \ref{thm: always normal} implies that $\eta_p$ converges in distribution to a normal distribution for $p$ even.
+Now, Theorem \ref{thm: always normal} implies that $\eta_{p_n}$ converges in distribution to standard Gaussian distribution for even natural numbers $p_n=o(\log n / \log \log n)$.

+Further, it follows that for fixed even $p$ with input entries obeying Assumption \ref{assum: 4 moments}, $\xi_p$ converges in distribution to a Gaussian distribution.
 For the odd case, the convergence is trickier.
-In \cite{liu2012fluctuations}, it was shown that for odd $p$, $\eta_p$ converges to the distribution $N(0,\sigma^2)+x_0$, where $N(0,\sigma^2)$ is an appropriate normal distribution.
-The calculation of the moments for the distribution shows that for each $k \in \N$, all moments of $x_i$ up to order $k$ makes a contribution in $\E(\eta_p^k)$, thereby validating Theorem \ref{thm:unified_moments_p_odd}.
+In \cite{liu2012fluctuations}, it was shown that for odd $p$, $\xi_p$ converges to the distribution $N(0,\sigma^2)+x_0$, where $N(0,\sigma^2)$ is a normal distribution.
+Clearly, the $k$-th moment of $N(0,\sigma^2)+x_0$ includes contribution from all lower moments of $x_0$ as predicted by Theorem \ref{thm:unified_moments_p_odd}.

-2pt \textbf{(iii) Hankel matrix:} The LES for Hankel matrices was first studied in \cite{liu2012fluctuations}, and it was showed that for even $p$, $\eta_p$ converges to a normal distribution.
+2pt \textbf{(ii) Hankel matrix:} It was proved in \cite{adhikari_saha2017} that for Hankel matrices with i.i.d.
+Gaussian entries and a sequence of even positive integers $p_n=o(\log n / \log \log n)$, $\eta_{p_n}$ converges in total variation norm to the standard Gaussian distribution.
+The LES of Hankel matrices with general entries was first studied in \cite{liu2012fluctuations}, and it was showed that for fixed even $p$, $\xi_p$ converges to a normal distribution.
+For odd $p$, the case is different from the Toeplitz case.
+It was proved in \cite{k+m+s_han_22}, that fixed odd $p$, $\xi_p$ does not converge to a Gaussian random variable.
 To apply Theorem \ref{thm: always normal}, we choose

-As a result, we get that $c_1=c_2=1/2$ as in Toeplitz case (see Figure \ref{fig:Toeplitz_Hankel_Colour} for a pictorial explanation).
+As a result, we get that $c_1=c_2=1/2$ (see Figure \ref{fig:Toeplitz_Hankel_Colour} for a pictorial explanation).
+Also, we get that for random Hankel matrices with input entries obeying Assumption \ref{assum: subexponential} and any sequence of even positive integers $p_n=o(\log n/ \log \log n)$, $\eta_{p_n}$ converges in distribution to the standard Gaussian random variable.